AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 - x-api-key: `{API_KEY}`
 - x-gw-ims-org-id: `{IMS_ORG}`

-All resources in [!DNL Experience Platform] are isolated to specific virtual sandboxes.
+All resources in [!DNL Experience Platform], including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
 All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:

 - x-sandbox-name: `{SANDBOX_NAME}`